Reasons To Celebrate National Women's Health Week This Year

 Get regular medical exams

-If you were assigned female at birth or identify as a woman, you might benefit from a health exam and other preventive health screenings.
-Screenings help with disease control and prevention, and daily decisions influence your health.
-For example, you might choose to get regular checkups, regular pap smears, and a whole health exam when you visit your healthcare provider.
+If you were assigned female at birth or identify as a woman, you might benefit from a health exam and other preventive screenings.
+Screenings help with disease control and prevention, and daily decisions influence your well-being.
+For example, you might choose to get regular checkups, regular pap smears, and a whole health exam when you visit your care provider.

 Cancer screening

-Certain cancers have screening tests that you can take to ensure your health and monitor risk factors.
+Certain cancers have screening tests that you can take to stay up to date and monitor risk factors.
 One of those tests is a pap smear, a screening test for cervical cancer involving the vagina insertion of a swab and a group of cervical tissue through a speculum.
 The Office On Women's Health recommends getting a pap test every few years if you are 21 to 65 and have a cervix, as you may be at a higher risk.
 Your pap test might involve an HPV test as well, which is a group of cells on the cervix using a soft brush.

 To screen for breast cancer, you may be referred by your primary care doctor to an imaging laboratory where you might complete a mammogram scan.
 A mammogram is a procedure where you stand in front of an X-ray machine and place your breast tissue on a metal plate.
 The X-ray machine will then be pressed against your breast and take photos of the inner structure.
 There may be minor pressure or pain.
 Afterward, your doctor will let you know if there are any early signs of breast cancer.